BBBase-EHeresy/PPPub/docs/rules_manual/advanced_rules.md

 ![](../media/rules_manual/carrying_other_models_1.jpg)

-*Frodo has fallen foul of Shelob's stinger, and as such has fallen unconscious — he will need to be carried.
+*Frodo has fallen foul of Shelob's stinger, and as such has fallen unconscious â€” he will need to be carried.
 Sam wishes to carry his friend to safety, but as Frodo's Defence is more than half of Sam's Strength, he will count as a Heavy Object.
 Sam moves 2" so that he is in base contact with his friend who he then picks up.
 Sam then carries on with his movement, halving his remaining Move allowance of 2", and moves a further 1" whilst carrying Frodo.*

 ## PASSENGERS